NahanaBanahnah/NahanaBanahnah/README.md

 - 👋 Hi, I’m @NahanaBanahnah
 - 👀 I’m interested in coding, designing, technology, music, gaming
-- 🌱 I’m currently expanding my knowlege of Node.JS
+- 🌱 I'm currently expanding my knowledge of Node.JS

 <!---
 NahanaBanahnah/NahanaBanahnah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.